Areidz/areidz.github.io/_posts/2015-04-17-installing-jekyll-github.markdown

 This is why I have decided to try **[Jekyll][jekyll-url]** on **[GitHub Pages][github-pages-url]**.
 Jekyll is a simple web/blog engine written in [Ruby][ruby-url] using static pages as entries and posts.

-Posts are written in **[Markdown][markdown-url]** style as raw-text, and are automatically converted to static pages thought a template you can edit.
+Posts are written in **[Markdown][markdown-url]** style as raw-text and are automatically converted to static pages thought a template you can edit.

 ## Installing the blog

 I am using Windows as my main Operative System and Debian as my secundary one.
 Due to this, I have decided to install the server on Windows.
 This configuration is not a trivial step, so I followed the [official docs][official-docs-url] to do so.

-The only problem I had faced is installing *wdm*, which is not compiling in my machine.
+The only problem I had faced is installing *WDM*, which is not compiling in my machine.
 Nevertheless, everything seems to be working perfectly without it, so I am not going to try to fix it for a while.

 ## Folking the template